-Lock-in is what separates public clouds from service providers.
+Lock-in is what separates public clouds from services providers.
 At current, the public cloud providers are Amazon, Microsoft, Google and IBM.

-Service providers do not typically build most of the services they offer.
-Depending on the size of the service provider, they may build the management interface and/or customer-facing self-service portal.
-Many of the first party cloud services they offer, however, are accomplished by licensing the technology from third parties.
+Services providers do not typically build most of the services they offer.
+Depending on the size of the services provider, they may build the management interface and/or customer-facing self-service portal.
+Many of the first-party cloud services they offer, however, are accomplished by licensing the technology from third parties.

-There is a great diversity in the first party cloud services offered by service provider clouds.
+There is a great diversity in the first-party cloud services offered by services provider clouds.
 This is in part because there are an unlimited number of startups offering software to service providers.
-Every variation on every cloud service you can imagine has been done -- at least twice -- and the startups that make this software are falling all over themselves to offer it up to service providers.
+Every variation on every cloud service you can imagine has been done -- at least twice -- and the startups that make this software are falling all over themselves to offer it up to services providers.

-Major service providers include the likes of Digital Ocean and Rackspace.
+Major services providers include the likes of Digital Ocean and Rackspace.
 These companies have made customer service their unique selling point, but have failed to develop friction-generating proprietary services.

 The cloud software in play makes a big difference here.
 VMware can be anything you want it to be, provided you're willing to learn how to beat it into shape.

 Microsoft's Hyper-V can similarly do anything you want it to do, but until recently the management tools have been appallingly bad.
 There's Azure Stack, which killed Azure Pack, but it's not really for you to offer clouds to others so much as a way to get you to pay to onboard yourself into Microsoft's Azure public cloud.